isomerpages/moe-pasirriscrestsec/pages/Overcomers.md

 <label for="accordion2">LAU YAN LIANG</label>

-<div>“My fondest memory of school isn’t pleasant,” recalls Lau Yan Liang with a laugh.
+<p>“My fondest memory of school isn’t pleasant,” recalls Lau Yan Liang with a laugh.
 This comes as a surprise to many, as the confident and affable 18-year-old is known by peers and teachers for achieving excellent ‘O’ level examination results and showing strength of character throughout his five years in Pasir Ris Crest Secondary School.
 He was also a recipient of the prestigious Lee Kuan Yew Award for Outstanding Normal Course Students in 2019.

 The booming loud voice and enraged look on his teacher’s face left vivid impressions on Yan Liang, but she had a good reason for her reaction.
 It harkened back to a Mathematics class that took place after recess.
 Yan Liang recalls he was immersed in playing an online multiplayer battle game with his friends during recess and their chance of winning was dashed by the bell that went off.